 (22) Having realized the facts of reality, even if you do not achieve a (nirvana) state beyond sorrow in this (lifetime), it is certain that you’ll achieve it with no effort in your next rebirth, just like (what happens with the type of) karma (that ripens in your next life).

 (23) It’s extremely rare for all actions to bring about (their results) as intended.
 Yet, it’s not that in these (teachings) there can be no nirvana release.
 (It’s just that) meeting (the conducive conditions) and thus liberation are difficult to find.

 (24) By hearing that the body has no good qualities, desire and attachment (for one) will not remain long.
 (Thus) by this very pathway of mind (of meditating on dependent arising) won’t (your disturbing emotions) all be depleted?

-(25) Just as you can see the end of a seed (when it gets burned), although (the line it has come from) has no beginning; likewise, (when you’ve eliminated unawareness,) rebirth indeed will not come to happen, because its causes will not be complete.
+(25) Just as you can see the end of a seed (when it gets burned), although (the line it has come from) has no beginning; likewise, (when you’ve eliminated unawareness,) rebirth will indeed never happen (again), because its causes will not be complete.

 Read a summary by Dr. Berzin of this text.